Planning for Long Term Care: An Important Part of Being Prepared for Retirement

-Here are seven ways to prepare for a long term care need:
+Here are 6 ways to prepare for a long term care need:

 Alzheimer’s disease is not a normal part of the aging process and will not affect all seniors or families.
 Early diagnosis is key for dementia sufferers, as the disease progresses over time and the type of care a person may need will also change.
 From mild changes in speech, mood or behavior, understanding some of the warning signs of Alzheimer’s can make a big difference when it comes to planning.